Skip to content

 **object:

-Size: 32 or 64 bits (depending on platform) Value range: Any data type Usage: Base type for all types in C#.
-Can store any type of data but requires type casting when used.
-Example: object number = 42; ****dynamic:
+Size: 32 or 64 Bit (depending on platform) Range: Any data type Usage: Base type for all types in C#.
+Can store any type of data, but requires type conversion when used.
+Example: object number = 42; **dynamic:

-Size: Variable Usage: Allows type checking at runtime instead of compile time.
+Size: Variable Usage: Enables type checking at runtime instead of compile time.
 Useful in scenarios where the type is not known at development time.
 Example: dynamic variable = “Hello”;

 var:

-Size: Variable (determined at compile time) Usage: Allows the data type of a variable to be automatically determined based on assigned values.
-Good for clean and compact code writing.
+Size: Variable (determined at compile time) Usage: Allows the data type of a variable to be automatically determined based on the assigned values.
+Good for clean and concise code writing.
 Example: var number = 10;

-Exercise: Declare and initialize variables for the IRC server name, port, and connection status.
+Exercise: Declare and initialize variables for the IRC server name, the port, and a connection status.

 5. Operators